(Visited 4,038 times, 1 visits today)

 A CVS Pharmacy is around the corner on Michigan Ave.

 73 East Lake residents have quick access to State Street shops in the Loop and along North Michigan Avenue’s Magnificent Mile.

 Dining, nightlife.
 There are abundant options in the immediate area, but many cater heavily to tourists and office workers.

 Parks, recreation.
 The building has outstanding proximity to parks and recreational activities.

 Cultural attractions.
 Many of Chicago’s top cultural attractions are a short walk or quick cab ride away from 73 East Lake.
 The Loop’s theater district begins a block to the west and the Art Institute and Chicago Symphony are a few blocks to the south.

 Transportation.
 Public transportation is outstanding.
 The CTA El stop at State and Lake is a block-and-a-half west of the property and serves 5 different routes, including Orange Line access to Midway Airport.
 The Lake Street subway stop on the Red Line is a few steps further and also has Pedway access to the Blue Line to O’Hare Airport.
 CTA bus routes in the area provide citywide connections.

 You’ll find additional options at YoChicago’s comprehensive Loop / New East Side apartment guide.

 Share your take on 73 East Lake

-If you’ve visited 73 East Lake, and are not a real estate agent, add your thoughts in a comment.
+If you’ve lived at or visited 73 East Lake, and are not a real estate agent, add your thoughts in a comment.
 Comments are moderated, and commercial messages are not allowed.